dankelley/diary/README.md

 # diarydek

 'diarydek' is a python script to handle diary entries.
-This file is a sort of sandbox for the author.
-Perhaps some of this content will appear later in a vignette or whatever is the python equivalent of an R vignette.
-Please do not rely on anything in this document actually working at this time, and please do not expect that any behaviour sketched here will continue to work.
-It's a sandbox after all.
+It is still in an Alpha stage of development, meaning that anything you see here might change in the future.
+Heck, some of it may be wrong even as you read this!

 # Sample Usage